sebpar01/UnityTestProject-CubeControl/README.md

 ## Still under construction!!
 Launching soon: A scoreboard with a counter that indicates gate crossings.
+Currently the counter does not work for every gate crossing reliable.
 ![Scoreboard](pictures/Scoreboard.png)